Department of Anthropology

 442 Health and Gender after Socialism (3).
 This course examines post-socialist experiences of the relationship between political, economic, social, and cultural transitions, and challenges in public health and gender relations.

 443 Cultures and Politics of Reproduction (3).
-This course takes a cross-cultural approach to understanding how reproduction and associated phenomena become arenas where political debates get played out and where global and local social relations get contested.
+This course takes a cross-cultural approach to understanding how reproduction and associated phenomena become arenas where political debates are played out and where global and local social relations are contested.

 444 Medicine, Politics, and Justice (3).
 This course brings an anthropological approach to understanding the intersections between medicine, politics, and public health.